-Shaw received his Ph.D. in the School of Journalism and Mass Communication at the University of Wisconsin-Madison, where his teaching and research experience related to strategic communication.
-After completing his graduate work, he worked for three years as a market research manager in the technology industry in California.
+Shaw received his Ph.D. in Mass Communication at UW–Madison, where his teaching and research experience related to strategic communication.
+After completing his graduate work, he worked as a market research manager in the technology industry in California.

-Shaw has published in a diverse range of peer-reviewed journals including Society and Natural Resources, Journal of Environmental Psychology, Environmental Management, Social Marketing Quarterly, Lake and Reservoir Management, Energy Policy, Politics and the Life Sciences, Journal for the Study of Religion, Nature & Culture, Human Dimensions of Wildlife, American Behavioral Scientist and Public Understanding of Science among others.
+Shaw has published in a diverse range of peer-reviewed journals including Society and Natural Resources, Journal of Environmental Psychology, Science Communication, Conservation Biology, Environmental Management, Social Marketing Quarterly, Lake and Reservoir Management, Energy Policy, Politics and the Life Sciences, Journal for the Study of Religion, Nature & Culture, Human Dimensions of Wildlife, American Behavioral Scientist, and Public Understanding of Science, among others.

-Shaw has also published extensively in the health communication literature with financial support from the National Institutes for Health and private philanthropic organizations, focusing on how to use technology to help people living with cancer or substance abuse disorders.
+He has also published extensively in the health communication literature with financial support from the National Institutes of Health and private philanthropic organizations, focusing on how to use technology to help people living with cancer or substance abuse disorders.
 He has received national and international media attention for the studies he has published.

 A list of his publications on Google Scholar can be found here.